apache/nuttx/Documentation/platforms/arm/stm32f1/boards/hymini-stm32/index.rst

 HY-MiniSTM32V
 =============

-This README discusses issues unique to NuttX configurations for the HY-MiniSTM32V development board.
+This page discusses issues unique to NuttX configurations for the HY-MiniSTM32V development board.

 ST Bootloader